 - HP Spectre x360 13T Cutting Edge GEM CUT Design - 8TH GENERATION QUAD CORE CPU: Intel Core i7-8565U (1.8 GHz, up to 4 GHz, 8 MB cache, 4 cores) four-way...

 6. Lenovo Yoga C930

 - 16GB RAM

 - 512GB SSD

 If you are looking for a travel laptop which is compact, fast, versatile, and will stand out among the rest, then this one will not let you down!
 Lenovo’s Yoga range has been held in high regard for a long time, and it continues to deliver.

 3 lbs in weight and 0.6” thin, this one is perfect for travelers.
-Has built-in HD webcam with a stereo microphone, two Thunderbolt 3 ports for advanced monitors and external drives connections, and mic in/microphone out combo jack.
+Has built-in HD webcam with a stereo microphone, one USB-C and two Thunderbolt 3 ports for advanced monitors and external drives connections, and mic in/microphone out combo jack.